codedragon/code_reviews/outline.md

    1. an aside about directories/folders
       Still kind of feels like the messy folders in folders, files are misnamed.
    2. git vs repo vs github/gitlab
-   3. link to Install/configure GIT
+   3. link to Install GIT
    4. tools
       1. Git from the command line, once you understand everything in this talk, feel free to use the gui :)
       2. default editor